-Economic experts believe company incorporation in Connecticut is a profitable proposition and this is not just based on the fact that the state has seen rapid economic growth in recent times.
+Economic experts believe that company incorporation in Connecticut is a profitable proposition and this is not just based on the fact that the state has seen rapid economic growth in recent times.
 In fact, the current-dollar GDP of Connecticut in 2017 was $260.8 billion.
 The industries that have been the primary drivers of the state’s economy include insurance, finance, rental, and leasing, and real estate.
 There are several advantages of starting a business in Connecticut and some of them include business incentives, proximity to vendors and customers, strong infrastructure, and transportation.

 Why Choose Connecticut for Incorporation?

 Connecticut is home to some of the top LLCs and Corporations in the US with 19 companies that are featured on the Fortune 500 list.
 Some of the biggest names that have set up company in Connecticut include Apple, General Electric, Walmart, Cigna and Aetna, Exxon Mobil, United Technologies (UTC), Hartford Financial Services Group, and Xerox among others.
 Why are so many businesses situated in Connecticut?
-This is because it is advantageous for those businesses to operate from this state.
+This is because it is advantageous for businesses to operate from this state.
 Let’s take a quick look at what the state offers new businesses:

 Small Business Express Program (EXP)

-The primary aim of this program is to provide grants and loans to small business based out of Connecticut so that it can lead to a rise in business, economic growth and job creation.
+The primary aim of this program is to provide grants and loans to small businesses based out of Connecticut so that it can lead to a rise in business, economic growth and job creation.
 The program has been implemented by the Department of Economic and Community Development (DECD).
 As a part of this program, the grant/job ratio varies from $5,000 to $10,000 for each full-time W-2 job being created.
-If you set up a company in Connecticut, you can avail the program by submitting the “Small Business Express Program application” form.
+If you set up a company in Connecticut, you can access the program by submitting the “Small Business Express Program application” form.

 Tax Credit Programs

-There are several different types of tax credit programs for businesses post company incorporation in Connecticut.
+There are different types of tax credit programs for businesses post company incorporation in Connecticut.
 These programs have been made available by the state of Connecticut as well as local cities, counties and towns.
 The aim of these tax incentives is to encourage business investment.
 Some of the popular tax incentives in Connecticut include:

 - Urban and Industrial Site Reinvestment Tax Credit